syncfusion-content/xamarin-docs/Xamarin/DataGrid/Grouping.md

 ### Using IValueConverter

-To achieve custom grouping through converter, write a converter that implements `IValueConverter` with custom grouping logic.
+To achieve this, write a converter that implements `IValueConverter` with custom grouping logic.
 Assign that converter to the [GroupColumnDescription.Converter](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfDataGrid.XForms.GroupColumnDescription.html#Syncfusion_SfDataGrid_XForms_GroupColumnDescription_Converter) property.

 To set custom grouping converter for the group description that is added to group the freight column, follow the code example: